-Based on this assessment, there was no discernible difference between the alternatives in terms of the social benefits gained (Table 10).
-All the alternatives reduce the stress related to life, health and safety concerns caused by severe coastal storms, though evacuation would still be required for a storm landfall.
+Based on this assessment, there was no discernible difference between Alternatives 2a, 2b and 2c in terms of the social benefits gained (Table 10).
+All the alternatives reduce the stress related to life, health and safety concerns caused by severe coastal storms, though evacuation will still be required for a storm landfall.
 They may also facilitate the maintenance of public facilities and services.
-The reduced displacement of residents and visitors would help maintain better social cohesion for the community.
+The reduced displacement of residents and visitors will help maintain better social cohesion for the community.

-While no disadvantaged and socially vulnerable populations were identified within the permanent population of Surf City, it was estimated that a slight improvement would occur for those populations in the surrounding area and out-of-town visitors for Alternative 2a, 2b, and 2c, including the residents for Ocean City Beach (see Section 2.6.2).
+While no disadvantaged and socially vulnerable populations were identified within the permanent population of Surf City, it was estimated that a slight improvement will occur for those populations in the surrounding area and out-of-town visitors for Alternative 2a, 2b, and 2c.